 How do I slow down at the end of the zip line?

 Our lines have been installed so you are already slowing down as you approach the end platform.
-There one of your guides, certified to the standards of ACCT, will receive you smoothly and then get you ready for your next zip!
-You get to relax and enjoy the ride!
+Additionally, we have guide-operated braking systems to assist in bringing you to a nice, controlled stop as you reach the end of the line.
+Your guide will then get you ready for your next zip!
+You can relax and enjoy the ride!

 What about alcohol?
 We're going to an afternoon party before our tour time.
 Should we abstain?

 While we don't tell our guests how to behave when they are not at Canopy Tours Northwest, we do believe guests will get the most out of their tour if they are free from the influence of alcohol or drugs.
 Whether due to to intoxication or for any other reason, we do reserve the right to refuse service to and remove from the course anyone we perceive as compromising our ability to properly conduct tours.